 Preliminary insurance report for insured fire losses

-Insurance companies or fire services need to submit a Preliminary Insurance Report Form to report fire losses at insured properties.
+Insurance companies need to submit a preliminary insurance report for fire losses at insured properties.

-Use the Preliminary Insurance Report Form to report an insured property with fire losses.
+Use the New Insurance Report Form for a preliminary report on an insured property with fire losses.

 Preliminary insurance reports help the Office of the Fire Marshal track information about fires that happen in Nova Scotia.
 This information supports the office’s training and education programs, as well as its reporting processes.
 The office also provides this information to the Canadian Fire Statistics Database.